 In addition to the enhanced pensions which are being provided above, the University also provides enhanced pension contributions to a further 14 former employees.
-HEFCE is providing the Group with additional funds each year to meet these contributions.
-The costs of these payments have been recognised as a liability in the financial statements of HEFCE indicating HEFCE's expectation that they will be meeting these costs in the future.
+OfS is providing the Group with additional funds each year to meet these contributions.
+The costs of these payments have been recognised as a liability in the financial statements of OfS indicating OfS's expectation that they will be meeting these costs in the future.
 They have not been recognised as a liability in the Group's balance sheet.
-Were HEFCE's position to change, the estimated cost to the Group of meeting these pension payments was £429,000 as at 31 July 2017 (2016: £473,000).
+Were OfS's position to change, the estimated cost to the Group of meeting these pension payments would be £381,000 as at 31 July 2018 (2017: £429,000).